 ISO 27001 Audit

-Although an internal audit is crucial for ISO 27001 compliance, the audit process can seem very complex to some organizations.
-For a successful ISO 27001 audit on behalf of a fully-fledged information security management system (ISMS= Information Security Manaagement System), the following five stages are essential:
+While an internal audit is critical to compliance with ISO 27001, the audit process can seem very complex for some organizations.
+For a successful ISO 27001 audit for a full-fledged information security management system (ISMS = Information Security Management System), the following five phases are essential:

-Auditors should perform a risk analysis to determine the focus for the audit.
-This includes areas that are normally out of scope.
-Sources of information may include the results of a previous audit, previous ISMS reports or other documents such as ISMS policies.
+Auditors must perform a risk analysis to determine the focus for the audit.
+This also applies to areas that are normally out of reach.
+As sources of information, the results of a previously conducted study, previous ISMS reports, or other documents, such as the ISMS policy, can be used.

-First, the scope of the audit must be relevant to the organization.
-This means that it should match the scope of the ISMS being certified.
-In the case of large organizations, auditors should audit the ISMS used at all business locations.
+The scope of the audit must first of all be relevant to the organization.
+This means that it must match the scope of the ISMS that is being certified.
+In the case of large organizations, auditors must verify the ISMS that are used at all business locations.
 In a situation where there are many locations, a representative sample may suffice.

-During the preliminary phase of research for the actual audit, auditors should also identify and approach key stakeholders in the ISMS.
+During the preliminary phase of the investigation for the purpose of the actual audit, auditors should also identify and approach key stakeholders in the ISMS.
 The purpose of this is to request the documentation that will be reviewed during the audit.

-Once the scope of the ISMS audit is established, auditors should break it down in detail by generating an ISMS audit plan.
-In this plan, the timing and resources of the audit are agreed upon with management.
-Conventional project planning charts, such as Gantt, can be helpful here.
+Once the scope of the ISMS audit has been determined, auditors must break it down in detail by generating an ISMS audit plan.
+In this plan, the timing and resources of the audit are agreed with management.
+Conventional project planning charts, such as Gantt, can help with this.

-Audit plans identify and set boundaries around the remaining phases of the audit, often include "benchmarks" that describe specific opportunities for auditors to provide significant, interim updates to executives.
-Such updates allow auditors to raise critical issues about access to information.
-Such issues can also be important to management in advancing the audit process.
+Identifying audit plans and setting boundaries around the remaining stages of the audit often include “benchmarks” that describe specific opportunities for auditors to provide important, interim updates to executives.
+Such updates enable auditors to identify critical issues about access to information.
+Such issues can also be important for management for the progress of the audit process.

-The timing of the specific tasks in the audit process is important to set appropriate priorities.
-That way, timely attention can be given to certain aspects that could potentially pose a major risk to the organization if the ISMS is found to be inadequate.
+The timing of the specific tasks in the audit process is important to set the right priorities.
+In this way, timely attention can be given to certain aspects that may pose a major risk to the organization if the ISMS is found to be insufficient.

 3) Fieldwork

-Once an ISMS audit work plan is generated, auditors must collect data by interviewing employees, managers and other stakeholders involved in the ISMS.
-Collecting ISMS documents, printing, reviewing data and observing current ISMS processes also takes place during this phase.
-In addition, audit tests should be performed to validate those previously found, as well as the preparation of audit-related working papers documenting the tests performed.
+Once an ISMS audit work plan has been generated, auditors must collect data by interviewing employees, managers, and other stakeholders involved in the ISMS.
+The collection of ISMS documents, printing, viewing data and observing current ISMS processes also take place in this phase.
+In addition, audit tests must be carried out to validate those previously found, as well as the preparation of working documents related to the audit documenting the tests carried out.

-The first phase of fieldwork usually includes an auditor's review of the prepared documentation related to and resulting from the ISMS.
-These findings may indicate that specific audit testing is needed to assess the proper functioning of the ISMS over ISO 27001.
+The first phase of field work usually includes an auditor's review of the documentation prepared in relation to and resulting from the ISMS.
+These findings may indicate that specific audit tests are necessary to ensure the proper functioning of the ISMS.
+ISO 27001 to review.

 4) Analysis

-Audit information must be sorted, stored and assessed in relation to risks and established objectives.
-In an occasional case, an analysis may reveal gaps that create the need to conduct more audits.
-In that case, additional field testing cannot be ruled out as desirable.
+The audit evidence must be sorted, stored and assessed in relation to the risks and the established objectives.
+In an occasional case, an analysis can show gaps that create the need to carry out more audits.
+In that case, it cannot be ruled out that additional field tests are desirable.

 5) Reporting

-This essential part of the audit process usually consists of a number of key issues:
+This essential part of the audit process usually consists of a number of important things:

-- An introduction clarifying the scope, objectives, timing and extent of the work performed;
+- An introduction to clarify the scope, objectives, timing and scope of the work carried out;

 - A summary with key findings, a brief analysis and a conclusion;

-- The intended recipients of the report and, occasionally, guidelines for classification and dissemination;
+- The intended recipients of the report and, in an occasional case, classification and dissemination guidelines;

 - Detailed findings and analyses;